Utilitarianism: Act and rule utilitarianism

 In the mid-20th century, a number of philosophers focused on the place of rules in utilitarian thought.
-It was already accepted that it is necessary to use rules to help you choose the right action because the problems of calculating the consequences on each and every occasion would almost certainly result in you frequently choosing something less than the best course of action.
+It was already considered necessary to use rules to help choose the right action, because estimating the consequences every time seemed error-prone and unlikely to bring the best outcome.
 Paley had justified the use of rules and Mill says:

 However, rule utilitarianism proposes a more central role for rules that was thought to rescue the theory from some of its more devastating criticisms, particularly problems to do with justice and promise keeping.
 Smart (1956) and McCloskey (1957) initially use the terms extreme and restricted utilitarianism but eventually settled on the prefixes act and rule instead.
-Likewise, throughout the 1950s and 1960s, articles were published both for and against the new form of utilitarianism, and through this debate the theory we now call rule utilitarianism was created.
+Likewise, throughout the 1950s and 1960s, articles were published both for and against the new form of utilitarianism, and through this debate the theory now known as rule utilitarianism was created.
 In an introduction to an anthology of these articles, the editor was able to say: "The development of this theory was a dialectical process of formulation, criticism, reply and reformulation; the record of this process well illustrates the co-operative development of a philosophical theory."

 The essential difference is in what determines whether or not an action is the right action.
 Act utilitarianism maintains that an action is right if it maximizes utility; rule utilitarianism maintains that an action is right if it conforms to a rule that maximizes utility.

 In 1956, Urmson (1953) published an influential article arguing that Mill justified rules on utilitarian principles.
 From then on, articles have debated this interpretation of Mill.
 In all probability, it was not a distinction that Mill was particularly trying to make and so the evidence in his writing is inevitably mixed.
 A collection of Mill's writing published in 1977 includes a letter that seems to tip the balance in favour of the notion that Mill is best classified as an act utilitarian.
 In the letter, Mill says:

 Some school level textbooks and at least one British examination board make a further distinction between strong and weak rule utilitarianism.
 However, it is not clear that this distinction is made in the academic literature.
 It has been argued that rule utilitarianism collapses into act utilitarianism, because for any given rule, in the case where breaking the rule produces more utility, the rule can be refined by the addition of a sub-rule that handles cases like the exception.
 This process holds for all cases of exceptions, and so the "rules" have as many "sub-rules" as there are exceptional cases, which, in the end, makes an agent seek out whatever outcome produces the maximum utility.